nkhil/front-end-resources/README.md

-# My list of useful front end resources and 'ooh I didn't know that' facts to do with the front end.
+# My list of useful front end resources

-## Hi!
-My name is Nikhil and I really like UI and interaction design stuff.
-This is my public repository of useful front-end related things I've comes across on the internet.
-I hope some of it is useful for you too.
+## All your brilliant programming skills are for naught if the end-user isn't able to use your interface, or understand how to use it.
+This is my public repository of useful front-end related tips & articles I've comes across on the internet.

-# <<== LINKS START HERE ==>>
+# <<====>>

 ## Useful one-pager on Animations & performance